laravel-doctrine/docs/extensions/introduction.md

 ### Query/Type extensions (Berberlei)

-A set of extensions to Doctrine 2 that add support for additional query functions available in MySQL and Oracle.
+A set of extensions to Doctrine 2 that add support for additional queryfunctions available in MySQL and Oracle.

 | DB | Functions |
 |--|---------|